 - Easy Greek Village Salad from Naxos Revisited

 It is the site of the traditional citron distillery and also had a number of local delicacies for which it is known.
-We will cover it further in a future article as well.

 If you want to go hiking many trails leave or pass through this village.